 Get the Printable Companion Plant Guide

-You can get the companion plant guide by filling out the form below with your name and email address.
-When you do you’ll be subscribed to my garden updates email list too.
-So you’ll know when a new gardening post is published.
+You can get the companion plant guide by clicking the button below.
+When you subscribe to the garden updates email list you’ll get the companion plant guide for free.
 Don’t worry you can unsubscribe at anytime.

 Knowing what to plant where in your backyard garden can make a difference in how well your vegetables grow.
 Because we all know that gardening can be tough sometimes.
 With the bugs, the unpredictable weather and the different varieties performing differently, you need all the help you can get to have a successful garden.
 Companion planting is one of the ways you can help keep the odds more in your favor and keep your plants happy.

 I use this companion plant guide to help me lay out my garden, I make sure to group plants that are good buddies together and keep the plants that don’t play or grow nicely together separated.
 I can also incorporate a few of those flowers and herbs that help deter bugs into my garden to put up an extra layer of protection to my vegetables.
 Every little bit helps.

 While this is just a guide you might find some combinations work better in your garden than others.
 Companion planting isn’t a science but it can be a guide to help you grow a more productive vegetable garden in your backyard.